tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## Conclusion

 GoldenDict is an excellent tool that offers users a comprehensive range of features.
-It is easy to install, set up, and users have access to a large number of dictionaries.
+It is easy to install, set up, and users have access to many dictionaries.
 The program is capable of generating Anki cards, which is ideal for people doing AJATT.
 Additionally, the option to create tabs makes it possible to do recursive look-ups.